Dual process model of coping: Loss oriented

-The loss oriented process focuses on coping with bereavement, the loss itself, recognizing it and accepting it.
-In this process a person will express feelings of grief with all the losses that occur from losing their loved one.
+The loss-oriented process focuses on coping with bereavement, the loss itself, recognizing it, and accepting it.
+In this process, a person may express feelings of grief with all the losses that occur from losing their loved one.
 There will be many changes from work to family and friendships.
 There might also be demographic changes and even economic ones.
-During this time, people either acknowledge these changes head on or ruminate on feelings of loss which might lead to distorted, complicated or prolonged grief.
+Loss-oriented coping has been identified as an essential aspect of early-stage bereavement, and depending on how an individual copes, it can significantly impact future adjustment.
+It has also been identified that ruminating on feelings of loss might lead to distorted, complicated or prolonged grief.

-The loss oriented process will bring on a lot of yearning, irritability, despair, anxiety and depression.
-During this process they are only concentrated on their pain that this loss has caused.
-Lack or denial of early adaptive acknowledgement that they will no longer speak to deceased or see them again might instigate compulsive and self-destructive behaviors.
-People attached with the deceased have to reconfigure their identity as an autonomous being.
+The loss-oriented process will bring on a lot of yearning, irritability, despair, anxiety, and depression.
+During this process, they are only concentrated on the pain that this loss has caused.
+Early lack or denial of adaptive acknowledgment that they will no longer speak to the deceased or see them again might instigate compulsive and self-destructive behaviors.
+People attached to the deceased have to reconfigure their identity as autonomous beings.
 These processes in a non-resilient griever can appear overwhelming, and associated guilt can be exported over friends and family in an assumptive effort which might affect interpersonal relationships.

-In the context of disaster related losses or anticipated losses, such as climate change related losses, there is evidence that engaging with these emotional experiences in order to make meaning of them is a necessary step.
+In the context of disaster-related or anticipated losses, such as climate change-related losses, there is evidence that engaging with these emotional experiences to make meaning of them is necessary.
 Research indicates that without this process of reflecting on emotional experiences, it is not possible to transform them into more adaptive expressions, leading to poor mental health.

 Restoration oriented

-In restoration-oriented process, the loss of the loved one is accepted and attachments with the deceased are relinquished.
-These include focusing on the new roles in their post loss reality and responsibilities in lives.
-The restoration-oriented process incorporates endurance through reconstruction of perspective by taking over grief; grieving thoughts are adjusted adaptively by creating new meanings with the deceased.
+In a restoration-oriented process, an individual will tackle issues tangentially related to their loss and will engage in activities that can help distract from grief and facilitate adjustment to a post-loss life.
+These include focusing on the new roles in their post-loss reality and life responsibilities.
+The restoration-oriented process incorporates endurance through the reconstruction of perspective by taking over grief; grieving thoughts are adjusted adaptively by creating new meanings with the deceased.

 The restoration process is a confrontation process that allows the person to adjust to a world without the deceased.
-People in this process can feel subjective oscillations of pride and grief related stressors in the avoidance mentalization.
+People in this process can feel subjective oscillations of pride and grief-related stressors in the avoidance mentalization.
 This process allows the person to live their daily life as a changed individual without being consumed by the grieving they are facing.
-William Worden calls this the four tasks of grief.
-Therese A. Rando calls the letting go process as emancipation from bondage due to the strength required for change and recovery.
+William Worden calls this the "four tasks of grief".
+Therese A. Rando calls the letting-go process an emancipation from bondage due to the strength required for change and recovery.

-Again, in the context of disaster related losses or anticipated losses due to climate change, the process of reflecting on and making meaning of emotional experiences leads to growth in resilience, psychological flexibility, increased community engagement and greater solidarity.
-It is the emotional processing component of this grief that supports the action and restoration that occurs in responses to these losses.
+Again, in the context of disaster-related losses or anticipated losses due to climate change, reflecting on and making meaning of emotional experiences leads to growth in resilience, psychological flexibility, increased community engagement, and greater solidarity.
+The emotional processing component of this grief supports the action and restoration that occurs in response to these losses.